chfoo/trandom/README.md

 ### Windows

-Add a Haxe define `-D trandom_windows` to the Haxe compiler config.
+A macro will automatically add `-D trandom_windows` to the Haxe compiler config.
 This define will enable the call to RtlGenRandom for targets that don't provide a builtin API to a cryptographic source.
 It uses the target's foreign function interface system to bind with trandom's native C code.
+If you don't want this behavior, add `-D trandom_no_auto_ffi`.

 #### Hashlink